-Tony Murphy – Family Worker, Grandparents Worker and Counsellor
+Tony Murphy – Team Leader and Family Worker, Grandparents Worker and Counsellor

 As a member of the Footsteps team and having been aware for many years of Footsteps role in supporting families, I am delighted to be working for Footsteps in St Helens.
 I am only too aware of the many difficulties facing families who are affected by someone else’s substance misuse and I am passionate about offering the kind of support that enables people to have more choice and control over their lives.

 I am an Integrative Counsellor and have experience of working with a diverse range of individuals, facing a variety of complex issues.
 Although I am very new to the Footsteps team, I am enthusiastic and keen to be involved with an organisation that is committed to supporting families during their difficult times and having a supportive role in empowering them to make changes in order to achieve their goals.

 Marsha Roberts – Family Worker and Counsellor

 I am a person-centred counsellor and new to the Footsteps team in September 2017.
 I have experience of working with people who struggle with substance misuse and recognise the difficult and far reaching effects this can have on the family members.
 As a Family Worker, I will devote myself to ensuring families are fully supported through the challenges they face and help them to look forward to a more positive future.